Types of Financial Advisors

 What Is A Registered Representative?

-Back in your parents’ day, if someone wanted to invest in stocks or bonds they used stock brokers.
-Today, they’re generally just called brokers, because most of them make their living selling mutual funds and life insurance to clients rather than trading securities.
-Their formal name is Registered Representative (RR).
-They work for broker dealers, and are licensed and regulated by the Financial Industry Regulatory Authority, or FINRA.
-Unlike investment advisors, brokers are not paid directly by clients, instead, they earn commissions for trading stocks and bonds, and for selling mutual funds and other products.
+In the past, individuals seeking to invest in stocks or bonds typically engaged stock brokers.
+Today, they are commonly referred to as brokers because many primarily sell mutual funds and life insurance products to clients rather than focusing solely on securities trading.
+Their formal title is Registered Representative (RR), and they are employed by broker-dealers, licensed, and regulated by the Financial Industry Regulatory Authority (FINRA).
+Like investment advisors, brokers are typically paid directly by clients in the form of commissions for trading stocks and bonds, as well as for selling mutual funds and other financial products.

 What Are Financial Consultants & Wealth Managers?

-Like the term financial advisor, financial consultant and wealth manager are both generic job titles that do not require licenses or certifications.
-In the past, financial consultant was often used by brokers who offered financial-planning services.
-Likewise, in recent years, wealth manager has emerged as a marketing term to describe financial advisors who focus on high-net-worth clients, usually those with $5 million or more in investable assets.
-They’re almost always licensed as investment advisors and brokers, and a growing number are CFP® professionals.
+Similar to the term ‘financial advisor,’ both ‘financial consultant’ and ‘wealth manager’ are generic job titles that do not necessarily require specific licenses or certifications.
+In the past, brokers who provided financial planning services often referred to themselves as financial consultants.
+Similarly, ‘wealth manager’ has emerged as a marketing term for financial advisors who specialize in serving high-net-worth clients, typically those with $5 million or more in investable assets.
+They are often licensed as both investment advisors and brokers, with a growing number also holding the Certified Financial Planner (CFP®) certification.

 What Is The Best Type Of Financial Advisor?